timdiels/sysintercept/README.rst

 Project state
 =============

-Toying, making good progress, but still unusable for users.

-Currently: Injects dll, passes xml arg to it, then nothing happens (as expected)
-Previously: Succesfully redirects a read to a.txt to b.txt
+Concept tested to work on a windows xp 32 bit (Succesfully redirected a read to a.txt to b.txt).
+Currently adding CLI interface etc so it becomes usable...

 Usage